 The variety and range of effects of autism and Asperger's and the lack of a medical test make it difficult to diagnose.
 More serious cases will become evident in the first few years of life.
 There will be various developmental delays, particularly delays in language development and social skills.
 Less severe cases may not be picked up or may be misdiagnosed as learning disorders, behavioural problems or simply misunderstood as personality quirks.
 These cases require careful expert evaluation by a specialist therapist.

-Colleen offers a full range of specialist services, from diagnosis, assessment, education, advice, and support, to counselling and RDI therapy.
+For a full range of specialist services, from diagnosis, assessment, educational advice, support, and therapy.